-System is connected to the grid and the internal charger is enabled (but with its charge voltage setpoint to a lover voltage) to prevent batteries from being drained fully.
+System is connected to the grid and the internal charger is enabled (with its charge voltage setpoint to 12V) to prevent batteries from being drained fully.
 System will stay connected to mains as long as the battery voltage stays low.

-After running 24 hours in sustain (only possible if there has not been enough PV power to get out of that situation) the sustain voltage will be increased with (??) to further charge the batteries a little and prevent damage to the batteries by letting the be at a discharged state for a long time.
+If the DC voltage is lower than 12.5V for 24 hours (only possible if there has not been enough PV power to get out of that situation) then the sustainlevel is set to 12.5V to further charge the batteries a little and prevent damage to the batteries (which occurs when they would stay at a discharged state for a long time.)
+For Litihium batteries the sustain voltage will be 12.5V also the first 24 hours.